Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 The Hidden Cost: Constant Correction

-Hustle creates a very specific pattern.
+Hustle creates a specific pattern:

 You build fast.